Philutils/PhilUtils/README.md

 This X64X32.bas implements this But: I do not have a System VBA7 for to test

-Would someone be so kind and test in dubug mode this moduse, with special attention at the places where written todo?
+Would someone be so kind and test in dubug mode this module, with special attention at the places where written todo?

 Thanks for kind help, Please do test X64X32.bas